Kwame Nkrumah University of Science and Technology: Early history

 In December 1960, the Government of Ghana appointed a University Commission to advise it on the development of university education, in connection with the proposal to transform the University College of Ghana and the Kumasi College of Technology into an independent University of Ghana.
 Following the report of the commission which came out early 1961, the government decided to establish two independent universities in Kumasi and Legon, Accra.
-The Kumasi College of Technology was thus transformed, under the supervision of R. P. Baffour, into a full-fledged University Kwame Nkrumah University of Science and Technology by an Act of Parliament on 22 August 1961.
-The name honors Kwame Nkrumah, the first prime minister and later president of Ghana.
+The Kumasi College of Technology was thus transformed, under the supervision of R. P. Baffour, into a full-fledged university, and named Kwame Nkrumah University of Science and Technology by an Act of Parliament on 22 August 1961.
+The name honours Kwame Nkrumah, the first prime minister and later president of Ghana.

 In January 1966, Marr Grounds, an American/Australian artist then living in California, took up an appointment as lecturer in architecture for two years, before moving to the University of Sydney School of Architecture, Design and Planning in 1968.

 The name was changed to University of Science and Technology after the coup of 24 February 1966.
 The University of Science and Technology was officially inaugurated on Wednesday, 20 November 1961.
 However, another act of Parliament (Act 559 of 1998) changed the name back to its original version, the Kwame Nkrumah University of Science and Technology, Kumasi.

+Campuses

+Kumasi Campus

+The Kumasi campus is the main campus of the university.
+It is about seven square miles in area and about 8 mi to the east of Kumasi.
+It houses the Central Administration and other important facilities.

+Obuasi Campus

+The Obuasi campus was officially commissioned on 4 November 2020 despite its inception in the year 2019.
+It runs 15 undergraduate programmes, which include seven Engineering programmes, four Business Administration programmes, three Allied Health Sciences programmes and one Science programme.